Zantac Lawyers Previously Reviewed Cases Nationwide

 Allegations Raised in Zantac Recall Lawsuits

-The lawyers at Saiontz & Kirk, P.A. are reviewing potential Zantac class action lawsuits and individual claims for individuals diagnosed with cancer.
-According to allegations that will be presented, the pharmaceutical companies manufacturing the popular heartburn drug have:
+The lawyers at Saiontz & Kirk, P.A. previously investigated potential Zantac class action lawsuits and individual claims involving cancer diagnoses linked to ranitidine use.
+Allegations raised in the litigation included claims that pharmaceutical companies:

 • Failed to properly research the side effects of Zantac before introducing the drug;